Sign Up

 Mental Status Examination

 The mental status examination assesses the function of the brain, mental functions, and behaviors.
 A good mental status examination helps assess many mental health or central nervous system disease states.
-A good mental status examination can be used over time to monitor a patient's severity of illness.
+A good mental status examination can be used over time to monitor a patient's severity of illness (Voss & Das, 2024).

 How does the patient look?
 Is the patient well groomed?
 Is eye contact appropriate?
 Note poor hygiene, inappropriate dress, and lack of concern for appearance.
 Poor grooming indicates a potential psychiatric problem.
 Stooped posture and poor eye contact suggest depression.
 Colorful clothes or unusual clothing suggest a manic state.

 Assess behavior and motor activity.
 Is the patient calm and relaxed, or is there any indication of restlessness, agitation, or lethargy?
 Note abnormal motor movements such as unusual facial expressions, tremors, or tics.
 Tremors or tics suggest a neurological disease, medication side effect, or anxiety.
-Excessive body movements suggest mania, anxiety, or stimulants.
-Repeated motor movements suggest obsessive-compulsive disorder.
+Excessive body movements suggest mania, anxiety, or stimulant use.
+Repeated motor movements suggest obsessive-compulsive disorder or a neurological disorder.
 Minimal body movement may be depression, catatonic schizophrenia, or drug abuse.

 Evaluate the mood and affect.
-Asking patients how they are feeling is a simple way to assess mood.
+Asking patients how they feel is a simple way to assess their mood.
 Is the patient's emotional response to the situation appropriate?
 Observe the verbal or non-verbal behaviors to determine mood.
 Mood disturbances may be demonstrated by inappropriate feelings or behavior toward the situation.
-Note euphoria, agitation, depressed mood, flat affect, anxiety, labiality (shifting from one affect to another rapidly), irritability, excessive rage, indifference, carelessness, inability to sense emotions, and lack of sympathy.
+Note euphoria, agitation, depressed mood, flat affect, anxiety, emotional lability (shifting from one affect to another rapidly), irritability, excessive rage, indifference, carelessness, inability to sense emotions, and lack of sympathy.

 The speech pattern is an important part of the psychosocial assessment.
-The patient's voice should be clear, strong, fluent, and articulate with a clear expression of thought.
-Note any of the following abnormalities in speech.
+The patient's voice should be clear, strong, and fluent, and the message should be articulated with a clear expression of thought.
+Note any of the following abnormalities in speech (Portnoi, n.d.).

 • Slurred speech